-- With the assistance of the other full-time faculty and utilizing the Human Resources system and process, recruit and recommend, including conducting reference checks, part-time faculty for teaching positions in all four programs.
+- With the assistance of the other full-time faculty and utilizing the Human Resources system and process, recruit and recommend, including conducting reference checks, part-time faculty for teaching positions in all performing arts programs.

-- With the assistance of the Chair, observe and mentor part-time faculty in teaching situations in all four programs.
+- With the assistance of the chair, observe and mentor part-time faculty in teaching situations in all performing arts programs.

 - With assistance of other full-time faculty, recommend textbooks and coordinate textbook orders and follow through to make sure all orders are successful.

 - Along with the department chair, coordinate the programs’ liaisons with UNR and other system institutions.

 - With assistance from other full-time faculty, develop, promote and deliver programs for the community.